Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Soft drink connoisseurs may know Coke owns other popular sodas like Sprite and Fanta, but did you realize they also control Minute Maid, Dasani, and Powerade?
 How about Simply Orange and Glacéau Vitamin Water?
 Mellow Yellow and Fuze?
 The list goes on and on.

-While Coke will always be their star soda, the company wisely branched out into all kinds of beverages to further spread their influence.
+While Coke will always be its star soda, the company wisely branched out into all kinds of beverages to further spread its influence.

 9. It Used to Contain Cocaine